secretnodes/secretnodes.org/docs/tutorials/prep-sn-vultr.md

 sudo bash start.sh
 ```

 Congratulations! 🎉 Your Secret Node is now prepared for the Genesis Games.
-Please note until the networked version of testnet is launched of the enigma network, your node will be a non-networked node.
+Please note until the networked version of testnet is launched of the enigma network, your node will be in non-networked mode.